gvwilson/thirdbit/fiction/madica/index.md

 her hand.
 One thing at a time---they needed to hide the dinosaur in her room before her mom got home.
-Her dad might not wonder where who Zizzy was, or where this new toy had come from, but getting anything past her mom was a different story...
+Her dad might not wonder where who Zizzy was, or where this new toy had come from, but getting anything past her mom was a different story…

 Madica's room was exactly as she had left it that morning: dolls and stuffed animals tangled in the blanket on her bed, clothes she had